Martin Wirsing

-Martin Wirsing (born 24 December 1948 in Bayreuth) is a German computer scientist, and Professor emeritus and former vice president of Ludwig-Maximilians-Universität München, Germany.
+Martin Wirsing (born 24 December 1948 in Bayreuth) is a German computer scientist, and Professor emeritus and former vice president of LMU Munich, Germany.

 Biography

-Wirsing studied Mathematics at Ludwig-Maximilians-Universität München (LMU) and at Université Paris 7, obtaining the Diplom in Mathematics from LMU and the Mâitrise-ès-Sciences Mathématiques at the Université Paris 7.
-Supervised by Kurt Schütte, he received his PhD from LMU in 1976, with a thesis on a topic in mathematical logic (Das Entscheidungsproblem der Prädikatenlogik mit Identität und Funktionszeichen).
-In 1975-1983 he was a research assistant at the chair of F.L.
-Bauer at Technical University of Munich where in 1984 he completed his Habilitation in Informatics; in 1985 Wirsing became full professor and Chair of Informatics at the University of Passau and in 1992 he returned to LMU as the Chair of Programming and Software Engineering.
-Several years he served as Dean, Head of Department and Vice President of the Senat of LMU.
-In 2010 - 2019 he served as Vice President for Teaching and Studies of LMU.
+Wirsing studied Mathematics at LMU Munich and at Université Paris VII, obtaining the Diplom in Mathematics from LMU Munich and the Mâitrise-ès-Sciences Mathématiques at Université Paris VII.
+Supervised by Kurt Schütte, he received his PhD from LMU Munich in 1976, with a thesis on a topic in mathematical logic (Das Entscheidungsproblem der Prädikatenlogik mit Identität und Funktionszeichen).
+From 1975 to 1983, he was a research assistant at the chair of F.L.
+Bauer at the Technical University of Munich, where he completed his Habilitation in Informatics in 1984.
+In 1985, Wirsing became full professor and Chair of Informatics at the University of Passau and in 1992 he returned to LMU Munich as the Chair of Programming and Software Engineering.
+He served several years as Dean, Head of Department and Vice President of the Senate of LMU Munich.
+From 2010 to 2019, he served as Vice President for Teaching and Studies of LMU Munich.
 In July 2016, he was awarded a Degree of Doctor of Science (Honoris Causa) by Royal Holloway, University of London.

 His research interests comprise software engineering and its formal foundations, autonomous self-aware systems, and digitisation of universities.
-In 2006-2015 he was coordinating the European IP projects SENSORIA (2006-2010) on software engineering for service-oriented systems and ASCENS (2010-2015) on engineering collective autonomic systems.
-In 2007-2010 Martin Wirsing was the chairman of the Scientific Board of INRIA and in 2014-2017 a member of the scientific committee of Institut Mines-Télécom.
+From 2006 to 2015, he was coordinating the European IP projects SENSORIA (2006 to 2010) on software engineering for service-oriented systems and ASCENS (2010 to 2015) on engineering collective autonomic systems.
+From 2007 to 2010, Wirsing was the chairman of the Scientific Board of INRIA and from 2014 to 2017 a member of the scientific committee of Institut Mines-Télécom.
 He was a member of the board of trustees of Max Planck Institute of Psychiatry and of the scientific committees of the University of Bordeaux.
 Currently, he is a member of the scientific advisory boards of IMDEA Software Institute and of the excellence initiative of Université de Lorraine.

-Martin Wirsing is co-editor in chief (together with Bernhard Steffen) of the International Journal on Software Tools for Technology Transfer (STTT) and editor of Electronic Proceedings in Theoretical Computer Science (EPTCS).
+Wirsing is co-editor in chief (together with Bernhard Steffen) of the International Journal on Software Tools for Technology Transfer (STTT) and editor of Electronic Proceedings in Theoretical Computer Science (EPTCS).

 He previously served on the editorial boards of Theoretical Computer Science (journal) and International Journal of Software and Informatics.